 - Make sure you have keys to every door, window and cupboard, and find out what day your bins are collected

 - Account for every item in your inventory

-You need to inform pretty much everyone when you change address.
+You need to inform just about everyone when you change address.

 Some examples include:

 - Local authority – for your final Council Tax statement